US winter storm death toll rises to 61 as bad weather drags on

 Meanwhile, questions are being raised against the response of the authorities, with Poloncarz calling the city's handling "embarrassing".

-Criticisms are being specifically directed to the delay in issuing travel ban order by the officials.
+Criticisms are being specifically directed to the delay in issuing travel ban orders by the officials.

 US winter storm: Buffalo begins clean up after severe Christmas blizzard